Jon-Flan/Analysis_of_UFC_Fights/README.md

 For the fight details, in early UFC events not all information is available as well as weight classes differ<br>
 dramtically from what is used in Mixed Martial Arts promotions now, such as the Open Weight Class<br>
 <br>
-For these reasons all null and empty data will be dealt with after merging as well as feature creation.<br>
+For these reasons all null, empty data as well as feature creation will be dealt with after merging.<br>

 ## Data Merging
 The Data flow below shows from the website to a merged dataset before cleaning and feature creation. <br>